Cross (American TV series): Reception

+Critical response

-The review aggregator website Rotten Tomatoes reported a 76% approval rating with an average rating of 6.9/10, based on 41 critic reviews.
+On the review aggregator website Rotten Tomatoes, the first season holds a 76% approval rating, based on 42 critic reviews.
 The website's critics consensus reads, "Cross case for itself isn't closed just yet, but the commanding Aldis Hodge makes for the most arresting embodiment of James Patterson's literary creation yet."
 Metacritic, which uses a weighted average, assigned a score of 62 out of 100 based on 21 critics, indicating "generally favorable" reviews.

-James Hibbs of Radio Times rated Cross two out of five stars, describing it as a "high-octane, entertaining cop drama" but criticized it as being "cliché-ridden."
+James Hibbs of Radio Times rated Cross two out of five stars, describing it as a "high-octane, entertaining cop drama" but criticized it as being "cliché-ridden".
 He praised Aldis Hodge's "charismatic performance" but noted that the series' "lack of story propulsion" makes it more suitable for binge-watching than episodic viewing.
-Kelly Lawler of USA Today awarded the series two out of four stars, criticizing its pacing and plotting.
+Kelly Lawler of USA Today awarded the season two out of four stars, criticizing its pacing and plotting.
 Lawler remarked, "While Hodge is superbly cast and the team is clearly striving to deliver a gripping crime story, the pacing, plotting, and big reveals feel just slightly off-key.
 It leaves you with the impression that what you've watched is an Alex Cross cover band—not the real thing."

-Daniel Fienberg of The Hollywood Reporter praised Aldis Hodge's humor and the series' "satisfactory" ending, noting that despite its flaws, Cross provides Hodge with a much-deserved career-defining role.
+Daniel Fienberg of The Hollywood Reporter praised Aldis Hodge's humor and the series' first season "satisfactory" ending, noting that despite its flaws, Cross provides Hodge with a much-deserved career-defining role.
 He described the show as something Amazon executes successfully, though not always perfectly.

+The second season has a 95% approval rating on Rotten Tomatoes, based on 19 critic reviews.
+The website's critical consensus states, "Aldis Hodge leads Cross with fervor and a purpose, unifying the highs and lows for another emotionally resonant season."
+On Metacritic, it has a weighted average score of 63 out of 100 based on 6 reviews, indicating "generally favorable" reviews.